overtone1000/dockerized_nginx/README.md

-# Dockerized_nginx
+# Container contents:
+- alpine base
-Custom dockerized nginx with openssl, pcre, zlib, and php.
-Cron runs alongside.
-Certbot is installed.
+- nginx compiled with openssl, pcre, and zlib
+- certbot
+- cron (for certbot renewal)

 To build, download the .tar.gz files for nginx, openssl, pcre, and zlib to the `downloads` directory.